SeojinYoon/ComputationalCognitiveModeling/README.md

 # ComputationalCognitiveModeling

-This repository is for "ComputationalCognitiveModeling" class in Hanyang university(2023-2).
+This repository is for "ComputationalCognitiveModeling" class in Hanyang university.
 There are two kinds of directory the one is BayesianCognitiveModeling(Lee, M., & Wagenmakers, E. (2014)) and the other is ComputationalModeling(Farrell & Lewandowsky, S. (2018)).

 I checked the sources on my mac and windows computer using r-studio(version: 2023.06.2+561).